MajdDev23/CS2063_Project_Team6/README.md

 Completed features include:

 Creating tasks
-A calendar to choose the due date for a task
+A calendar to choose the due date for a task,
-A timer that goes off once the due date has been reached Checking tasks off to know which you’ve finished
+A timer that goes off once the due date has been reached,
+Checking tasks off to know which you’ve finished,
-A button to delete all checked tasks
+A button to delete all checked tasks,
-Subtask creation
+Subtask creation,
-Linking subtasks to a main task
+Linking subtasks to a main task,
-Deleting subtasks by swiping (touch gesture – substantial functionality)
+Deleting subtasks by swiping (touch gesture – substantial functionality).